compilation-course/compilation-course.github.io/lexical-and-syntax-analysis/7-slr.md

 stack = [0 id 1]
 ~~~

-Now we look at the table for state 1 and symbol $id$, the action is again to shift and move to state 1.
+Now we look at the table for state 1 and symbol $$id$$, the action is again to shift and move to state 1.

 ~~~
 Step 2: